zerotier/terraform-multicloud-quickstart/README.md

 accounts is outside the scope of this document, but should be pretty straight forward.
 You can do this.
 We believe in you.

+## A Quick Tour of the Terraform code

 ## Configure the Quickstart repository

 Check out the source code for the quickstart and cd into the